Do you like money?

 Christian, it takes real money to do real ministry.

-ministry.
-I’ve come to believe that’s more of a myth than an applicable truth for all cultures and times.
-I’ve witnessed many ministers and ministries whose motives were pure, and activities were Spirit-led, and yet they went unfunded by Christendom.
+ministry” is more of a myth than a universal truth.
+It can’t be applied to all cultures and times.
+I’ve witnessed many ministers and ministries whose motives were pure and activities were Spirit-led, yet they went unfunded by Christendom.

-Christian, when biblical vision is demonstrated, you should willingly get behind a God-sized mission that’s making a difference.
+Christian, when biblical vision is demonstrated, you should willingly get behind a ministry making a difference.

-7. Money is a topic that Jesus did not shy away from.
-It appears that modern Christian leaders (myself included) are lightweights on this spiritual subject.
+Modern Christian leaders (myself included) are lightweights on this spiritual subject.
 We have failed to consistently teach today’s believers about the true connectedness of money and our hearts for fear of offending them.
-What often happens is that we wait until ministry is in a bind and then approach the topic in an agitated manner.
+What often happens is that we wait until the ministry is in a bind and approach the topic in an agitated manner.

-PS – Thank you for reading.
-Please consider sharing this piece with others.
+Thank you for reading and sharing these truths with others.

 2 thoughts on “6 Powerful Truths about Money & Ministry”